 Most of that feed will be in the form of protein pellets.
 Regular readers of this site know that food supplementation is just a small part of an overall deer management program, but it can be an important component for maintaining and increasing the overall condition of the deer herd found on a property.
 This is especially true during the food stress periods that occur each year, summer and winter.
 Right now is as good of time as any to start, but I recommend following the simple suggestions below when beginning a supplemental feeding program for white-tailed deer.

-Ranches that offer free-choice feeds know that deer consume supplemental foods in varying amounts during different times of the year.
+Properties that have offered free-choice feeds for years know that deer consume supplemental foods in varying amounts during different times of the year.
 This phenomenon is especially evident during the spring and fall, when forbs and mast are abundant and readily available.
-This happens even on properties where deer have been supplemented for years.
+This happens even on properties where deer have been supplemented for long periods of time.
 When available, whitetail deer prefer high quality natural foods over any supplemental food we can offer.
-This is why good deer habitat is so important.
+This is why good white-tailed deer habitat is so important.

 To get to the point, do not expect a lot of activity around your feeder when habitat conditions are good, such as after spring green-up or when acorns fall or during those rare years when rains continue throughout the summer.
 And although habitat conditions come into play, the time of year is not the only factor that can impact deer use of supplemental foods.
 It also depends on deer density and feeder density.